Quick answer

 Penalties for Non-Compliance

 Operating without a permit can result in fines up to $1,000 per violation.
 Repeat offenses can lead to criminal misdemeanor charges.
-DHEC can also issue cease-and-desist orders, shutting your studio down immediately.
+DPH can also issue cease-and-desist orders, shutting your studio down immediately.
 Inspectors conduct unannounced visits.
 They will find problems if problems exist.
+And beyond regulatory penalties, noncompliance can trigger the lawsuits a noncompliant shop can face — client lawsuits that hit harder than any state fine.

 Tattoo Studio Fees and Costs in South Carolina